HL7/davinci-crd/input/pagecontent/hooks.md

 ###### Launch SMART application
 SMART apps allow more sophisticated interaction between payers and providers.
 They provide full control over user interface, workflow, etc.  With permission, they can also access patient clinical data to help guide the interactive experience and minimize data entry.
 Apps can provide a wide variety of functions, including eligibility checking, guiding users through form entry, providing education, etc.

-All such apps will need to go through the approval processes for the client's provider organization and typically also the associated software vendor.
-This response type can cue the launching of such apps to occur in the context in which they are relevant to patient care and/or to payment-related decision-making.
+All such apps will need to go through the approval processes for the client's provider organization and typically, also the associated software vendor.
+This response type can cause the launching of such apps to occur in the context in which they are relevant to patient care and/or to payment-related decision-making.

 This response type is just a modified version of the [External Reference](#external-reference) response type.
 However, the `Link.type` will be "smart" instead of "absolute".
 The `Link.appContext` will typically also be present.

 This card type also provides the mechanism to transition from CRD to the behavior defined in the [Documentation, Templates, and Rules (DTR) Implementation Guide](http://hl7.org/fhir/us/davinci-dtr).
-The SMART app link returned is the one the payer uses to guide providers through filling out relevant questionnaires and is capable of both retrieving the relevant CQL from the payer to determine (and where appropriate, automatically populate) payer-sourced templates and documentation as well as retrieving information from the provider via queries authorized by the token used to launch the SMART app.
-The card includes the complete app context needed for the CRD client to launch the SMART application (information gleaned by the CRD server either as data passed as part of hook invocation or subsequent querying by the service.
+The SMART app link returned is the one the payer uses to guide providers through filling out relevant questionnaires, and is capable of both retrieving the relevant CQL from the payer to determine (and where appropriate, automatically populate) payer-sourced templates and documentation, as well as retrieving information from the provider via queries authorized by the token used to launch the SMART app.
+The card includes the complete app context needed for the CRD client to launch the SMART application (information gleaned by the CRD server either as data passed as part of hook invocation or subsequent querying by the service).

-For example, this [Card](https://cds-hooks.hl7.org/2.0/#cds-service-response) contains a SMART App [Link](https://cds-hooks.hl7.org/2.0/#link) to perform an opioid assessment.
+For example, this [Card](https://cds-hooks.hl7.org/2.0/#cds-service-response) contains a SMART App [Link](https://cds-hooks.hl7.org/2.0/#link) to perform an opioid assessment:

 ```
 {